chippyash/Currency/README.md

     $foo = new Currency($value, $code, $symbol, $precision, $name, $displayFormat);
 </pre>

-In all ways, the Currency that you have created acts as an IntType.
+In all ways, the Currency that you have created acts as an Integer.
 An additional method is supplied:

 * display()